troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 F_T\cos\theta&=mg \\
 \therefore F_T&=\frac{mg}{\cos\theta} \\
 ```
-\item In order for the mass to move in a circle, the net force must be directed towards the centre of the circle at all times.
+* b.
+In order for the mass to move in a circle, the net force must be directed towards the centre of the circle at all times.
 The $x$ component of Newton's Second Law, combined with our expression for the magnitude of the tension, $F_T$, allows us to determine the speed of the mass:
 ```{math}
 \sum F_x&=ma_r \\
 F_T\sin\theta&=m\frac{v^2}{R}\\